monasharifi/Deep_Learning_project/README.md

 * Dataset is highly imbalanced: to deal with this issue I set up the experiments in two modes, sub_sampling and data augmentation
 * Image resolution : Images are provided in different sizes, the avarage image size is (3000x2000) pixels
 * Image orientation : Images are from both left and right eyes and they are not registered
+* Image quality: Images have different brightness and illuminations and have black background, the position of eye image is also different with respect background.

+## Some pre-processing methods that I tried: